 Why come to therapy?

 Therapy is a place where you can truly be yourself.
-You step away from the “real-world” for a bit and spend time looking through your own concerns with a trusted therapy.
+You step away from the “real-world” for a bit and spend time looking through your own concerns with a trusted therapist.
 Therapy is private, supportive, and helpful in terms of getting to know yourself at a deeper level and looking at different perspectives to improve your life.

 Do you accept insurance?

 Yes, I currently accept most insurance plans.
 However, please note that some insurance plans may not cover tele-video visits.
 As a courtesy to you, I can run your benefits and let you know what it would cost.
-Starting in Spring, 2021 I will only be accepting BCBS and private pay for in-person sessions only and will accept all other paneled insurances at the telehealth level.

 How long do people usually go to therapy?